+a.
+Generally

-- a.
-Generally. - 1.
-New block lengths shall be at least three hundred fifty (350) feet and shall not exceed eight hundred (800) feet. - 2.
-Blocks within one-quarter (1/4) mile of the original plat of Green Mountain Falls shall reproduce block lengths of the original town plat and shall replicate the historic pattern of the surrounding lands - 3.
-The width of a block shall be sufficient to permit the depth of two (2) lots between streets. - b.
-In the SFR and MFR lots - New blocks shall be oriented to match the existing lot pattern in adjacent subdivisions.
-Rear yards of new lots shall abut rear yards and alleys, side yards of new lots shall abut existing side yards along street connections, and front yards shall abut existing streets with existing front yards of homes across the street. - 2.
-Alleys should be provided between the proposed lots and existing homes where feasible, at the Town Manager's determination.
+- 1. New block lengths shall be at least three hundred fifty (350) feet and shall not exceed eight hundred (800) feet. - 2.
+Blocks within one quarter (1/4) mile of the original plat of Green Mountain Falls shall reproduce block lengths of the original town plat and shall replicate the historic pattern of the surrounding lands.

+b.
+In the SFR and MFR lots

+- New blocks shall be oriented to match the existing lot pattern in adjacent subdivisions.
+Rear yards of new lots shall abut rear yards and alleys, side yards of new lots shall abut existing side yards along street connections, and front yards shall abut existing streets with existing front yards of homes across the street. - Alleys should be provided between the proposed lots and existing homes where feasible, at the Town Manager's determination.